-4.2 Authorisation
+4.2.
+Authorisation

-Authorisation refers to the consent given by the payer to the paying bank to honour a debit order when presented to the payers account in accordance with the authenticated debit order mandate.
+Authorisation refers to the consent or mandate or positive acknowledgement given by the payer to the paying bank to present a debit order to the payer's account.

-4.3 Authenticated Collections (AC)
+4.3.
+Authenticated Collections (AC)

-Debit order instructions which have been authorised by the payer and which are presented against the payer's account for collection in the early processing window through the AC PCH established under the EDO PCH Participant Group.
+Debit order instructions which have been authorised by the payer and which are presented against the payer's account for collection in the early morning processing window through the AC PCH to be established under the EDO PCH PG.

-4.4 Directive
+4.4.
+Directive